-The current on each axis of the LongMill can be adjusted.
+You can adjust the current on each axis of the LongMill.
 It is set to 2.2A by default.
 At this configuration, the LongMill has a max current draw of 8.8A (4 drivers x 2.2A) to match with the max current output of 10A from the default power supply.

 Some users may choose to increase or decrease their current settings to change the torque and speed characteristics.
 If you choose to adjust the default current settings, please do thorough research on the impact of current and motor performance before making changes.